-In segments with a fleet of 10 or fewer vessels, any change in a vessel or enterprise's fishing strategy could significantly alter the technical indicators' values.
-For the Latvian fleet, the segment of trawlers VL1218 can be considered small in number of vessels, and any conclusion of this balance should be treated with caution and verified over time.
+In segments with a fleet of 10 vessels or less, any change in the fishing strategy of a vessel or an enterprise could significantly alter the values of the technical indicators.
+For the Latvian fleet, the segment of trawlers VL1218 can be considered as small in number of vessels, and any conclusion of this balance should be treated with caution and verified over time.
+Due to the inactivity of one vessel, the IFI indicator exceeds the threshold value in 2024.
+The IFI indicator for the VL2440 segment is above 20% on average over the last five years.

-In 2023 the VUI for segment VL1218 is equal to 1 and it could be said that the capacity of this segment is in balance with the fishing opportunities.
-The VUI value for segment VL2440 improves to 0.8.
-The measures to balance the fleet segment VL2440 included in Annex VII of the Annual Report on the Latvian Fishing Fleet 2022 are in the implementation phase and the effect of the reduction of the fleet needs to be evaluated in the following years.
+In 2024 the VUI for segment VL1218 exceeds the threshold value but with caution it could be said that the capacity of this segment is still in balance with the fishing opportunities.
+The VUI value for segment VL2440 decreases to 0.6, indicating that the capacity of this segment is not in balance with the fishing opportunities.